ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 # System architecture and high-level design

-Below are the high-level design goals for "Crash Reporting" feature.
+Below are the high-level design goals for "Crash Reporting" feature:

 **Error information collection including exception context**

 The current error handling implementation in Mbed OS already collects error and exception context.
-With this feature the above mentioned data structures should be placed in an uninitialized
-RAM region so that the data is retained after a auto-reboot(warm-reset).
+With this feature the above mentioned data structures should be placed in an uninitialized RAM region so that the data is retained after an auto-reboot(warm-reset).

 **Mechanism to auto reboot(also called warm-reset) the system without losing RAM contents where error info is stored**